How Health Insurance Companies Will Subrogate Dog Bite Bills

 Similar to not paying for a dog bite if the negligent party has no property insurance, a health insurance company will avoid payment if there is no successful personal injury settlement or verdict for the dog bite.
 If they firmly believe that another party is responsible for the dog bite, they will refuse to cover the expenses, regardless of the outcome of negotiations or litigation involving dog bite attorneys.
 This can leave the victim responsible for significant medical bills, even in the absence of a clear path to compensation from the responsible party.

-Can It Be Considered Bad Faith if Your Health Insurance Company Refuses to Pay for a Dog Bite?
+Can it Be Considered Bad Faith if Your Health Insurance Company Refuses to Pay for a Dog Bite?